galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 # prepare the Data

 Before we start working with Beacon.
-First, we will preprocess the data and convert it to the correct format because the Beacon protocol is designed to take and search the genomic database and its metadata in BFF format (JSON format).
+First, we will preprocess the data and convert it to the Beacon accepted format as the Beacon protocol is designed to take and query the  BFF format (JSON format) database.
-The genomic variation files are usually in VCF format, while the metadata files are kept in EXCEL, CSV, etc. So, before uploading them into the Beacon database, we need to convert them into the proper format using the available Beacon tools in Galaxy.
+The genomic variation files are usually in VCF format, while the metadata files are kept in EXCEL, CSV, etc.

 We will start with preparing the environment by installing the tools.
-The tutorial was made to create a beacon for the genomic data on the LINUX Ubuntu 20.04 system.
+The tutorial was made to create a Beacon for a structural variant sample from the 1000 human genome project using the LINUX Ubuntu 20.04 system.
 Please modify the scripts for your system if required.

 ## Setting up the local environment